SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-11-14-so-you-want-to-be-a-unity3d-game-developer.markdown

 >
 > ### ![align=](http://www.dotnetscraps.com/samples/bullets/001.gif) Unity3D Free
 >
-> As it says on the box, this is the default Free tier for Unity, you get access to the editor and all the basic features, however some advanced performance, profiling and graphics features are disabled.&nbsp; You can still make one heck of a game if you do it right and it is perfect while you are learning Unity.&nbsp; But once your game gets beyond a certain size you may find the lack of the pro features limiting.
+> As it says on the box, this is the default Free tier for Unity, you get access to the editor and all the basic features, however some advanced performance, profiling and graphics features are disabled.
+You can still make one heck of a game if you do it right and it is perfect while you are learning Unity.
+But once your game gets beyond a certain size you may find the lack of the pro features limiting.
 >
 > With Unity 5, this gap has closed a lot with the installed editor, the Pro version now focuses on the new Cloud features.
 >